 I once enrolled a distributor who I initially thought wouldn’t be interested and if they were I didn’t think they’d do very well.
-It turns out, this young man had an aunt who built her fortune and retired from network marketing.
-So nobody could tell him it didn’t work, his belief in the industry was already sealed.
+I almost didn’t bring it up.

 Never underestimate people.

-Tip #20: Don’t Bet on a Losing Racehorse
+Tip #21: Don’t Bet on a Losing Racehorse